sebastibe/django-rest-skeleton/README.md

 --------

 Set your settings values within the envdir folder in development or production.
-You need a SECRET_KEY:

-    $ echo "setme" > envdir/SECRET_KEY

-To set `Debug = True` or a database configuration:
+To set `Debug = True` for example:

     $ echo "true" > envdir/DEBUG

+We also use heroku-like database urls:

     $ echo "postgres://postgres@localhost:5432/project" > envdir/DATABASE_URL